DanahMk/ITNE352-A15/README.md

 The server script retrieves news updates from NewsAPI.org and manages multiple client connections using multithreading.
 It handles different types of requests and sends the appropriate responses to the clients.

+#### Main Functionalities:

+Fetching news from NewsAPI based on different endpoints and parameters.
+Handling multiple simultaneous client connections.
+Sending JSON responses to clients.
+Logging client connections and requests.

+#### Utilized Packages:

+socket for network communication. threading for handling multiple clients. requests for fetching news from NewsAPI. json for processing JSON data

 ### Client Script (client.py)

 The client script presents a menu system to the user, allowing them to search for news headlines or list sources.
 It sends requests to the server and displays the results.

+#### Main Functionalities:

+Sending requests to the server based on user input.
+Displaying news headlines and sources.
+Navigating through a hierarchical menu system.

+#### Utilized Packages:

+socket for network communication. json for processing JSON data.

 ## Conclusion